worseTyler/MarkdownBlogs/2016/04/xamarin-forms-enumbindablepicker/index.md

-## Solution to Absense of BindablePicker From Xamarin Forms
+## Solution to Absence of BindablePicker From Xamarin Forms
 #
 One of the controls missing from Xamarin Forms is a “BindablePicker” that allows you to dynamically bind an ItemsSource and SelectedItem from your view model.
 Fortunately, the Xamarin forums provide a solution to this problem found here: